MileHacker Logo

 • Nsala Soup (White Soup): A light-colored soup that does not use palm oil.
 Yam thickens it, and it often features Catfish.

-• Ukwa (Breadfruit): A local delicacy prepared boiled, roasted, or in the role of a porridge.
+• Ukwa (Breadfruit): A local delicacy prepared boiled, roasted, or as a porridge.
 You might find this at particular local eateries.

-• Akara (Bean Cakes): Deep-fried bean fritters, a common breakfast item or snack found at booths on the street.
+• Akara (Bean Cakes): Deep-fried bean fritters, a common breakfast item or snack found at street stalls.

 Street Food & Snacks